 The Student Affairs Committee shall consider and recommend policies related to student development programs and services for students and related constituent groups.

+The principal liaison to the Committee shall be the Vice President for Student Affairs.
 The duties of the Student Affairs Committee include:

-- Ensure that the Board is informed on policies governing the entire range of Student Affairs
+- Ensure that the Board is informed on policies governing the entire range of Student Affairs.

-- Review for approval by the Board fees and rates recommended by the Administration for major student services including student health and housing
+- Review for approval by the Board fees and rates recommended by the Administration for major student services including student health and housing.

-- Review capital fund-raising campaigns for Student Affairs programs and facilities
+- Review capital fundraising campaigns for Student Affairs programs and facilities.